WeTrustPlatform/paramount/CONTRIBUTING.md

 There are few files required to each component.
 Let's say for `TextInput`

 1. `TextInput.tsx` - The actual React Component
 2. `textInputVariables.ts` - Component style variables.
-They should expose component state variables and contain most of the styles here.
+They should expose component state variables and contain corresponding styles. (e.g. `disabled: ...`, `active: ...`)
 3. `getTextInputStyles.ts` - Style getter of the component, which outputs style object of each React Node based on component's style props (e.g. `size`, `color`)

 For a new component, you would also have to add component entry to the following files: